solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Ensure up policies and procedures are setup and configured for auditing application and database workloads
 -   Setup backup and restore based on RTO and RPO objectives
--   Be familiar with potential issues and how to remediate them
+-   Be familiar with potential issues and how to troubleshoot and remediate them

-# 13 / Final Summary
+# 14 / Final Summary

 This guide was designed to provide insightful and rich sets of information on how to get started with developing applications with